For Brokers

 Portfolio Review

-We'll walk through your book with you, one account at a time, to map where AI exposure lives and where there's opportunity for cover.
+We'll walk through your book with you, one account at a time, to map which insureds are using generative AI and where the liability risk sits providing an opportunity for cover.

 You share a list of the named insureds in your book.
 We handle the classification, exposure grading, and appetite review.
 Most books come back within two business days of the list landing with our underwriting team.